Jaxa (state): Foundation of Jaxa

-In 1655 Nikifor Chernigovsky, a Pole who had been exiled to Siberia after an unsuccessful attempt to run away from the Russians' custody, murdered the voivode of Ilimsk in retaliation for the rape of his daughter, and fled to the Amur where he reoccupied the ruins of Albazin and gathered a band of supporters.
-Chernigovsky soon gained the support of the local population, Tungusic people, for whom treatment with respect was a great change in comparison to several assaults they had endured under Russian (Cossacks) sovereignty.
+In 1655 Nicefor Czernichowski, a Pole who had been exiled to Siberia after an unsuccessful attempt to run away from the Russians' custody, murdered the voivode of Ilimsk in retaliation for the rape of his daughter, and fled to the Amur where he reoccupied the ruins of Albazin and gathered a band of supporters.
+Czernichowski soon gained the support of the local population, Tungusic people, for whom treatment with respect was a great change in comparison to several assaults they had endured under Russian (Cossacks) sovereignty.
 He built a major stronghold on the ruins of Albazin giving it the name of Jaxa.

-In the coming years, Siberian governors made several failed attempts to regain the control over Albazin; however, Chernigovsky was able to keep his position playing the Russians off against the Chinese and vice versa.
-From 1669, the Russian tsar received a tribute from the Jaxa country (Albazin and surrounding villages), which impacted the tsar's decision to formally acknowledge Chernigovsky as the lord of Jaxa in 1674.
-In communication with Chernigovsky, the Chinese government used Polish as the main language.
+In the coming years, Siberian governors made several failed attempts to regain the control over Albazin; however, Czernichowski was able to keep his position playing the Russians off against the Chinese and vice versa.
+From 1669, the Russian tsar received a tribute from the Jaxa country (Albazin and surrounding villages), which impacted the tsar's decision to formally acknowledge Czernichowski as the lord of Jaxa in 1674.
+In communication with Czernichowski, the Chinese government used Polish as the main language.
 In 1675 he raided Chinese lands with the help of the local population.
-This is the last recorded reference to Chernigovsky in history.
+This is the last recorded reference to Czernichowski in history.